10-17-97/10-17-97/README.md

 ; ; I LUV MUSIC!!...
 AND RHYTHM GAMES... ^_^

-; ; i have no dni im really chillll about it just dont be fucking annoying ok
+; ; i have no dni im really chillll about it just dont be annoying ok

-; ; in the eyes of some people I may be a red flag but if it bothers you so much then just hide me. thanks :*
+; ; if something, just hide me. thanks :*

 </br>